-TRAVEL DESCRIPTION RATE Personal or company-owned vehicle mileage and employees' travel time RAC mark-ups are not allowed for sub-contractor mileage. \$2.24/mile Hotel rates per night excluding tax MUST BE ACCOMPANIED BY ITEMIZED BILL/INVOICES WITH GUEST NAME(S) PRINTED BY THE HOTEL.
-Third party receipts/invoices/booking summaries/etc. from travel brokers (Expedia, Hotels.com, etc.) are not considered sufficient documentation without documentation (itemized bill/invoice with printed guest name(s)) from the hotel verifying the specific personnel checked in/out.
-Statewide (MAX) Gretna/Kenner/Metairie/New C (MAX) \$110.00 Prleans \$165.00 TF reimburses actual cost up to the maximum rate.
+TRAVEL DESCRIPTION RATE Personal or company-owned vehicle mileage and employees' travel time RAC mark-ups are not allowed for sub-contractor mileage. \$2.30/mile Third party receipts/invoices/booking summaries/etc. from travel brokers (Expedia, Hotels.com, etc.) are not considered sufficient documentation without documentation (itemized bill/invoice with printed guest name(s)) from the hotel verifying the specific personnel checked in/out. \$110.00 Orleans \$165.00 TF reimburses actual cost up to the maximum rate.
 MEALS Meals will only be paid to the person(s) whose name(s) appear on the hotel bill (cannot be handwritten) at the following rates per each night's hotel stay (i.e. one night hotel stay qualifies for meal allowance) Statewide \$50.00/day New Orleans/ Gretna/Kenner/Metairie/ \$55.00/day